lout33/ai_brainstorm/user_stories.md

 ---

-lets improve the ux/ui, like the input messge section, make it standsr like chatgpt.com or claude.com, i mean very smoth
+lets improve the ux/ui, like the input messge section, make it standsr like chatgpt.com or claude.com, i mean very smothh and polised, lets plan for a good ui, ux, give me good reference of ui/ux, so i can tell to prgramer to implement it lets try to copy and improve some good ui/ux